Southwestern Energy Company (SWN) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for SWN is $8.73, which is $3.51 above the current market price.
-The public float for SWN is 1.10B, and currently, shorts hold a 6.44% of that float.
-The average trading volume for SWN on March 01, 2023 was 23.80M shares.
+The average price predicted by analysts for SWN is $8.70, which is $3.11 above the current price.
+The public float for SWN is 1.10B and currently, short sellers hold a 6.44% ratio of that float.
+The average trading volume of SWN on March 06, 2023 was 24.07M shares.

 SWN’s Market Performance

-The stock of Southwestern Energy Company (SWN) has seen a 7.33% increase in the past week, with a 0.17% rise in the past month, and a -20.92% fall in the past quarter.
-The volatility ratio for the week is 5.77%, and the volatility levels for the past 30 days are at 4.56% for SWN.
-The simple moving average for the last 20 days is 2.97% for SWN stock, with a simple moving average of -19.09% for the last 200 days.
+SWN’s stock has seen a 1.98% increase for the week, with a 5.98% rise in the past month and a -18.06% fall in the past quarter.
+The volatility ratio for the week is 4.80%, and the volatility levels for the past 30 days are at 4.77% for Southwestern Energy Company The simple moving average for the last 20 days is 8.01% for SWN stock, with a simple moving average of -15.05% for the last 200 days.

-Volatility was left at 4.56%, however, over the last 30 days, the volatility rate increased by 5.77%, as shares sank -1.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -14.32% lower at present.
+Volatility was left at 4.77%, however, over the last 30 days, the volatility rate increased by 4.80%, as shares surge +6.18% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.66% lower at present.

 Stock Fundamentals for SWN